Cars have run their course in U.S. cities. Here’s what’s next

 For example, consider traffic fatalities.
 Two pedestrians or cyclists die every hour on U.S. city streets, a national trend that’s been worsening in recent years, even though cycling and walking rates are steady or declining.
 Pollution from cars contributes to climate change and worsens air quality.
 Designing cities around cars marginalizes individuals who don’t have them.

-In my view, this is the time to move beyond the “grab the keys” mentality on the way out the door, as millennials and GenXers already are doing.
+In my view, this is the time to move beyond the “grab the keys” mentality on the way out the door, as millennials and Gen-Xers already are doing.
 New visions for streets, where cars use less space and are replaced by smaller vehicles built for individual riders, are gaining currency.

-These modes of transport might be new forms of e-bikes, e-scooters or hoverboards.
+These modes of transport might be new forms of e-bikes, e-scooters, or hoverboards.
 These novel vehicles, which were already attracting attention before COVID-19, complement conventional bicycles, whose sales have boomed during the pandemic.

 New thinking, different results